tuomashatakka/color-shift/README.md

 # color-shift

+![color-shift package logo][logo]

-A convenient color model for color conversions and management.
+A convenient color model implementation for color operations.

+- Color conversions such as changing the brightness or saturation of a color
+- Mixing of colors

+[logo]: ./assets/color-shift-logo-transparent.png "Color Shift Logo"